 Personal safety is about the responsibility you have to take for your own safety, whether that’s travelling to and from school, or when you’re out and about with friends.
 Make sure you stay with friends, you keep in touch with parents and you are where you say you’re going to be.
-Think about your safety in Cyber space too.
+Think about your safety in online too.
 Stay safe!

-- School Bus Rules – If you have any questions/problems regarding travelling to and from school on the bus, contact the bus company directly or the school office.
+- If you have any questions/problems regarding travelling to and from school on the bus, contact the bus company directly or the school office.

 - Cycling – If you wish to cycle to school, permission should be sought from your Head of Year.
 Make sure that your bicycle is safe and properly maintained and in winter you should wear safety armbands so that you can be seen by drivers.
 It is strongly advised that you wear a safety helmet.
 The school cannot be responsible for your bicycle while it is on school premises and you are advised to have it insured